-There is evidence that 2,6-xylidine, a metabolic product arising from lidocaine (lignocaine), can have mutagenic effects in the rat, and possibly also in man.
+There is evidence that 2,6-xylidine, a metabolic product arising from lidocaine, can have mutagenic effects in the rat, and possibly also in man.
 This evidence is obtained from in-vitro tests in which the said metabolite was used at very high, almost toxic concentrations.
-There is no reason to believe at this time that the parent substance, lidocaine (lignocaine), is itself also mutagenic.
+There is no reason to believe at this time that the parent substance, lidocaine, is itself also mutagenic.

 A carcinogenicity study of transplacental exposure and postnatal treatment of animals for two years with 2,6-xylidine in rats demonstrated malignant and benign tumors predominantly in the nasal cavities (ethmoturbinalia) by means of this highly sensitive test system (transplacental exposure and postnatal treatment of animals for two years with very high doses).
 It does not seem totally unlikely that these findings will be relevant to humans.
-For this reason, high doses of Xylestesin-A (lidocaine (lignocaine)) should not be administered over longer periods.
+For this reason high doses of Xylestesin-A (lidocaine) should not be administered over longer periods.

-Lidocaine (lignocaine) has evidently no teratogenic potential if used in recommended doses (see section 4.6).
+Lidocaine has evidently no teratogenic potential if used in recommended doses (see section 4.6).

-Adrenaline (epinephrine) was potentially teratogenic in rats albeit at doses 25 times the human therapeutic dose (see section 4.6).
+Adrenaline was potentially teratogenic in rats albeit at doses 25 times the human therapeutic dose (see section 4.6).

-While supratherapeutic doses of lidocaine (lignocaine) and adrenaline (epinephrine) administered under in vitro or in vivo experimental conditions to laboratory animals may affect fertilisation and foetal development, harmful or other effects on female or male fertility is not expected based on animal studies at therapeutic doses of lidocaine (lignocaine) and adrenaline (epinephrine) (see section 4.6).
+While supratherapeutic doses of lidocaine and adrenaline administered under in vitro or in vivo experimental conditions to laboratory animals may affect fertilization and foetal development, harmful or other effects on female or male fertility is no expected based on animal studies at therapeutic doses of lidocaine and adrenaline (see section 4.6).